 One way to interact with and within the information-sharing domain is described in the C-Roads 'IP-based interface profile', which is part of the 'Harmonised C-ITS specifications for Europe' and provides a profile for use of AMQP.
 (C-Roads terms for I1/I3/I4 and I5 interfaces are 'BI' and 'II' respectively).
-The 'IP-based interface profile' can be downloaded at: https://www.c-roads.eu/fileadmin/user upload/media/Dokumente/Harmonised_text_v2.pdf).

-23 QuadTiles are a geo-data storage/indexing strategy, often referred to as hierarchical binning.
+&lt;sup>27 QuadTiles are a geo-data storage/indexing strategy, often referred to as hierarchical binning.
 For more infromation visit: QuadTiles - OpenStreetMap Wiki